Before installing components in your server, read the installation guidelines.

 Enter the serial number to view a listing of parts for your server.

 - When you install a new server, download and apply the latest firmware.
 This will help ensure that any known issues are addressed, and that your server is ready to work with optimal performance.
-Go to Drivers and Software download website for ThinkSystem SR650 V3 to download firmware updates for your server.ImportantSome cluster solutions require specific code levels or coordinated code updates.
-If the component is part of a cluster solution, verify the latest Best Recipe code level menu for cluster supported firmware and driver before you update the code.
+Go to Drivers and Software download website for ThinkSystem SR635 V3 to download firmware updates for your server.ImportantSome cluster solutions require specific code levels or coordinated code updates.
+If the component is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.

 If you replace a part, such as an adapter, that contains firmware, you might also need to update the firmware for that part.
 For more information about updating firmware, See Update the firmware.